terrorizer1980/litmus/Litmus-test-examples.md

 ## Running shell commands

-Previously,, it was common to use code blocks when running shell commands.
-With Litmus, use the shell command is `run_shell`.
+Previously, it was common to use code blocks when running shell commands.
+With Litmus, the shell command is `run_shell`.
 For example:

 ```ruby
 shell('/usr/local/sbin/mysqlbackup.sh') do |r|